xxhalflifexx-source/workmangement/PUSH_TO_GITHUB_SUMMARY.md

 ## Testing Checklist
 - [ ] Generate a PDF invoice
-- [ ] Verify "TCB" is centered horizontally
+- [ ] Verify "TCB" logo appears on left side
-- [ ] Verify "METAL WORKS" is centered below TCB
+- [ ] Verify logo is centered within left section
-- [ ] Check invoice modal - verify logo is centered
+- [ ] Check invoice modal - verify logo is on left side
+- [ ] Verify logo appears below invoice details
-- [ ] Verify text alignment looks correct
+- [ ] Verify layout looks balanced

 ---

-**Note**: The logo text is now centered horizontally, creating a more balanced appearance.
+**Note**: The logo is now positioned on the left side of the invoice, centered within the left section, creating a more cohesive layout with the invoice title and details.